damies13/rfswarm/Doc/rfswarm_agent.md

 ## Install and Setup

 ### 1. Robot Framework
-Firstly ensure Robot Framework is installed with the libraries needed for your application, then try running your test case from the command line of you agent machine e.g.
+Firstly ensure Robot Framework is installed with the libraries needed for your application, then try running your test case from the command-line of you agent machine e.g.
 ```console
 robot -t "test case" script.robot
 ```